Bingo Hell: Plot

 An elderly woman named Lupita walks around Oak Springs one morning and meets up with her friend Clarence (who owns an auto repair shop).
 Lupita then goes to see her hairdresser, Yolanda, whose electricity is being fixed by Morris.
 Morris is not able to fix it because he says he doesn't have the right tools and leaves.

 Cut to Dolores, who is mad at her daughter-in-law Raquel for not providing proper discipline for her grandson who has been breaking into cars and getting away with whatever he wants.
 She is also angry at the daughter-in-law for not doing her part and being irresponsible around the house after moving in when her husband died.

 Dolores then goes to Yolanda's and meets up with Lupita who is already there.
-They have a discussion about Caleb, and Lupita brings up the similarities with Dolores's son who has died and takes issue to it.
+They have a discussion about Caleb, and Lupita brings up the similarities with Dolores's son, who has died and takes issue with it.
 After an awkward silence, Lupita apologizes and Dolores accepts begrudgingly before Lupita leaves.
 Lupita goes to a bingo game at the local bingo hall, but they finish up when they realize Mario has not paid his electricity bills.

 The next day, Lupita and her friends find flyers around town saying that the bingo hall is under new management.
-Lupita, Morris, Clancy, Dolores and Yolanda decide to take a look at it and realize that the bingo hall has been transformed into a casino.
+Lupita, Morris, Clancy, Dolores, and Yolanda decide to take a look at it and realize that the bingo hall has been transformed into a casino.
 While there, Dolores spots Raquel, who wins ten thousand dollars from the owner, Mr. Big.